OutSystems/docs-odc/src/eap/reference/libraries/sanitization.md

 ---
 # Sanitization

-Library that provides methods to help you avoid code injection in HTML, JavaScript, and SQL snippets that need to include untrusted content, for example, content gathered from end users.
+The OutSystems Sanitization library provides actions to avoid code injection in HTML, JavaScript and SQL snippets that need to include untrusted content (i.e. content gathered from end users).

 ## Actions